 On May 25, 2007, the Company loaned \$250,000 to an unrelated corporation that is providing services to the Company.
 The loan bears interest at 7% per annum and is secured by a general security agreement covering all assets of the borrower.
 Repayment terms include monthly payments of interest and principal of \$1,500 with the balance due May 25, 2017.
 The Company entered into a loan extension agreement with the borrower extending the loan receivable for a period of three years to May 25, 2020.
 Two further extensions have been agreed to, extending the maturity for another 2 years each to May 25, 2022 and to May 25, 2024.
 All other terms and conditions remain unchanged.
 At maturity, the loan may be repaid by the borrower with cash or may be refinanced by the Company.
-Management has assessed the collectability of the loan receivable and believes that there is no material expected credit loss at October 31, 2022 and 2021.
+Management has assessed the collectability of the loan receivable and believes that there is no material expected credit loss at October 31, 2023.
+This loan has been presented as a long term asset as management expects the loan to be refinanced for a period longer than one year.